-‘Celebrity Big Brother:’ Viewers Think Safety Competition Was Created To Keep Tom Green Around
+‘Celebrity Big Brother’: Viewers Think Safety Competition Was Created To Keep Tom Green Around

 Needless to say, fans were not buying it and believed he quit the game causing production to scramble to make it look like he didn’t.
 Last season on CBBUS, Keshia Knight Pulliam and Metta World Peace basically quit after pleading with their roommates to vote them out.
 Fans were hoping there wouldn’t be any more celebrities quitting in Season 2, which made viewers this season believe Anthony’s situation was all a cover-up.

-The next episode of Celebrity Big Brother airs Monday night at 9 p.m.
-EST. The live finale follows on Wednesday at 9 p.m.
-EST.
+The next episode of Celebrity Big Brother airs on Monday night at 9 p.m.
+ET.
+The live finale follows on Wednesday at 9 p.m.
+ET.